 In this paper, we propose the GoodCore framework to select a good coreset over the incomplete data, which achieves data-effective and data-efficient ML.
 We formulate it as an expected optimal coreset selection problem, which is NP-hard.
 Then we propose a greedy algorithm with an approximation ratio.
-We also propose to involve imputation-in-the-loop strategies into GoodCore to improve the efficiency.
-Furthermore, a group-based acceleration method is incorporated to further accelerate the coreset selection process.
-We conduct experiments on real-world datasets to verify the effectiveness and efficiency of GoodCore +.
+We also propose to involve imputation-in-the-loop strategies into GoodCore to further improve the efficiency.
+We conduct experiments on real-world datasets to verify the effectiveness and efficiency of GoodCore.